DoaaDaban/Reading-Notess/README.md

 ### **About my self**

-***I'm Doaa Daban, I'm a computer engineer who graduated from the University of Jordan, and I'm here to follow my passion and develop my skills in programming and become a web developer.***
+***I'm Doaa Daban, I'm a computer engineer, graduated from the University of Jordan, and I'm here to follow my passion and develop my skills in programming and become a web developer.***

 # Table of contents